Differentially Private Adaptation of Diffusion Models via Noisy Aggregated Embeddings: Differentially Private Adaptation via Textual Inversion

-The noisy centroid embedding $u^*$ can then be used to adapt the downstream image generation process.
-In Sections 3.3 and 3.4, we describe how to apply our method to TI and SG respectively, outlining the encoding of $x^{(i)}$ as $u^{(i)}$ and the role of $u^*$ in the image generation process.
+The noisy centroid embedding $u^*_{\text{DP}}$ can then be used to adapt the downstream image generation process.
+Similar to regular TI's $u^*$, we can use $u^*_{\text{DP}}$ to represent a new placeholder token $S^*$ that can be incorporated into prompts for personalized image generation.
+While $u^*_{\text{DP}}$ may not fully solve the TI optimization problem presented in \eqref{eq:ti_loss}, it provides provable privacy guarantees, with only a minimal trade-off in accurately representing the style of the target dataset.

 To reduce the amount of noise needed to provide the same level of DP, we employ subsampling: instead of computing the centroid over all $n$ embedding vectors, we randomly sample $m \le n$ embedding vectors without replacement and compute the centroid over only the sampled vectors.
 Then the standard privacy amplification by subsampling bounds (such as \eqref{eq:pabs}) can be applied.
-Formally, we sample $\Dsub \subseteq \{u^{(1)}, \dots, u^{(n)}\}$ where $|\Dsub| = m$, and compute the output embedding as follows:
+Formally, we sample $\Dsub \subseteq \{u^{(1)}, \dots, u^{(n)}\}$ where $|\Dsub| = m$, and compute $u^*_{\text{DP}}$ as